CenturyLinkCloud/PublicKB/Wordpress/wordpress-site-migration-to-centurylink-cloud.md

 ![](../images/wp_site_migration/wp_site_migration_05.png)

-## GitHub Changes:
+## CenturyLink Git Changes:

-**1. Clone your CenturyLink GitHub repository to your desktop** **2.
-Copy your wp-content/themes and wp-content/plugins into your GitHub repository (do not remove the Amazon plugins)** **3.
-Sync your GitHub repository (this will force a restart of your CenturyLink WordPress Site)**
+**1. Clone your CenturyLink Git repository to your desktop** **2.
+Copy your wp-content/themes and wp-content/plugins into your CenturyLink Git repository (do not remove the Amazon plugins)**
+**3. Sync your Git repository (this will force a restart of your CenturyLink WordPress Site)**

 ## CenturyLink WordPress Site**1.
 Login to your WordPress site and activate All-in-One WP Migration**
 **2. Open All-in-One WP Migration**